 The oatmilk cocoa macchiato is a more adventurous take on the typical chocolate and coffee mix.

-This drink combines the creaminess of oat milk, the bitterness of cocoa, and the sweetness of vanilla syrup for a rich taste in every sip.
+This drink combines the creaminess of oat milk, the bitterness of cocoa, and the sweetness of vanilla syrup, resulting in a rich taste with every sip.

 Despite this strong combination of flavors, they surprisingly don’t overpower each other.